swinburne-sensing/pylinkam/README.md

 ```

 ## Tested Devices
-This library has been developed for the following Linkam instruments/addons, a check indicated that functionality has been verified on working hardware:
+This library has been developed for the following Linkam instruments/addons, a check indicates that functionality has been verified on working hardware:

 - [x] T96 System Controller (via USB)
 - [ ] T96 System Controller (via RS-232, might work :shrug:)